adiyoss/StructED/README.md

  - reader: db reader type - Mandatory
  - writer: db writer type - Mandatory
 	- for both reader and writer
-		- use 0 for standard form
+		- use 0 for standard reader(like mnist db or the dummy data)
  - isAvg: boolean that indicates whether to average the weights vector - optional, default is 0
  - size_of_vector: size of vector after the feature mapping functions - Mandatory